-If your organisation holds seabed
+If your organisation holds seabed habitat data, you

-habitat mapping data, you can contribute to EMODnet
+can contribute directly to EMODnet Seabed Habitats!

 This section of the site contains all the information and